wildenali/Tutorial-Django/README.md

 - Run server `$ python manage.py runserver`

 2. Give some script in `veiws.py` file in blog directory
-3. Create a file named `blog.html`
+3. Create a file named `blog.html` in templates directory
 4. Edit script in urls.py file
 5. Test with open the url [http://localhost:8000/blog/](http://localhost:8000/blog/) in web browser

+6. Create a new App named About

+- Stop server
+- Create an App `$ python manage.py startapp about`
+- Run server `$ python manage.py runserver`

+7. Give some script in `veiws.py` file in blog directory
+8. Create a file named `about.html` in templates directory
+9. Edit script in urls.py file
+10. Test with open the url [http://localhost:8000/blog/](http://localhost:8000/blog/) in web browser